argituri/assignment_c/README.md

 * a list of workers' ids.

 # Unit tests
-The project has two quite simple Junit 5 tests, which can be run with maven from the cmd/terminal using:
+The project has two quite simple Junit 5 tests, which can easily be run with maven from the cmd/terminal using:

 > maven clean test

+Unit test classes are located at ./target/test-classes.

 Main Application/Software or database connections etc. are not implemented as per instructions.